The Fuller Brush Girl: Plot

 Sally, a switchboard operator, and her boyfriend Humphrey, a shy office boy, work together at a steamship company.
 They plan to marry and hope to be able to afford monthly payments on a house that they have long wanted to purchase.
-After their boss Harvey Simpson fires his cargo supervisor, Sally urges Simpson to petition Harvey for the job, and to Humphrey's surprise, he is hired.
+After their boss Harvey Simpson fires his cargo supervisor, Sally urges Humphrey to petition Harvey for the job, and to Humphrey's surprise, he is hired.
 Simpson is secretly involved in a smuggling operation and schemes to use Humphrey as an oblivious patsy before firing him after one day on the job.
 Thrilled with the promotion, Sally and Humphrey are now able to place a down payment on the house.

 Sally, while talking with a friend who works for the Fuller Brush Company, accidentally destroys the switchboard and covers Simpson with Fuller Brush powder, and she is fired.
 She decides to apply for her own Fuller Brush franchise, but she requires a reference from her former employer.
 Borrowing her friend's kit, Sally seeks to prove that she would be a good saleswoman without having to obtain the reference.

 Simpson's wife Claire, smelling the powder on her husband, accuses him of infidelity.
 Simpson begs Humphrey to have Sally attest to his version of events.
 A woman claiming to be Sally enters the Simpson home and kills Claire.
 When Sally arrives at the house, the intruder knocks Sally unconscious.
 Humphrey rescues her from the house just before the police can find her there, but Sally, who believes that it was Claire who had struck her, becomes the prime suspect.

 Sally spots an advertisement for a burlesque show featuring a dancer whom Sally recognizes as the woman who had slugged her.
 Humphrey inadvertently crosses paths with a gunman at the steamship company office.
 The man shoots at Humphrey and misses before fleeing, but he has already killed Simpson.
 Sally sees a photo of Simpson's wife on his desk and realizes that it was not she who had struck her but the dancer, Ruby Rawlings.

 Sally and Humphrey pursue Ruby to her theater, where Sally masquerades as a dancer and is forced to take the stage.
 They follow Ruby onto a departing ocean liner, and Humphrey becomes aware of his unwitting role in the smuggling enterprise.
 Sally and Humphrey are chased around the ship by a criminal gang trying to silence them, while they leap out a porthole into the ship's hold and then hide in rooms filled with leaky wine barrels, bunches of bananas and a pair of talking parrots who nearly reveal their location.
 The main container of smuggled merchandise has been booby-trapped with explosives, and when Sally unknowingly threatens them with it, the terrified criminals jump overboard.
 The explosion attracts the harbor police, and, locked in an embrace, Sally and Humphrey barely notice the explosion.